Josepe75/pvlab/README.txt

-One procedure chosen for the early development of ``pvlab`` is that, as functions and classes created for its use at the lab are being adapted from their specific purpose to address more general cases, and their robustness and performance is considered sufficiently proved, they will be progresively incorporated to the ``pvlab`` library.
+One procedure chosen for the early development of ``pvlab`` is that, as functions and classes created for its use at the lab are being adapted from their specific purpose to address more general cases, and their robustness and performance is considered sufficiently tested, they will be progresively incorporated to the ``pvlab`` library.

 In order to clarify the features and abilities of the objects created,